A5hleyRich/delightful-downloads/README.md

 * Various button styles included with the ability to add custom buttons.
 * Built in caching for excellent performance.
 * Developer friendly.
-* Localisation support and german translations.
+* Localisation support and german translations ( complete for german and german(formal) ).

 ## Bugs